dennislee22/Spark-Rapids-CDE/README.md

 ## Prerequisites

 1. Capture/Generate the raw data and store it in the HDFS cluster.
-In this example, I create data using `nds_gen_data.py` script adapted from [Nvidia-Spark github](https://github.com/NVIDIA/spark-rapids-benchmarks/tree/dev/nds).
+In this example, I generate the raw data using `nds_gen_data.py` script adapted from [Nvidia-Spark github](https://github.com/NVIDIA/spark-rapids-benchmarks/tree/dev/nds).
 The sample outcome is as follows.

    ```
    $ hdfs dfs -ls /user/dennislee/tpcds/raw_sf100